Julian S. Carr: Death

+Conflicting Assessments on Carr's Legacy (2018-2020)

+Carr the philanthropist and business leader

-As early as 1889 Carr had been described as "the foremost man in North Carolina", his name "a household word".
+As early as 1889 Carr had been described as "the foremost man in North Carolina", his name "a household word."
 When running for Senator in 1900, an editorial said that "with a large purse. a liberal heart and a ready hand, he has contributed more to the educational and charitable institutions of North Carolina than any other man in the state."
 At the centennial of his birth in 1945, President of the North Carolina College for Negroes (today's North Carolina Central University) James E. Shepard was quoted as having said that "I have never known the first time for him to fail to give to any enterprise which he thought would benefit the colored people or to lend his influence in their behalf… He put his time and money into the effort to establish that institution, and no call upon him was ever made in vain.
 I have known scores and scores of colored people who were the recipients of his kindness and generosity.
 I, too, was a recipient of the same.
 I never knew a cause, as stated above, to be in vain.
 I have never known a colored person too poor or ignorant who went to General Carr for assistance who did not receive the same."

 In 1962, Durham mayor W. F. Carr (a nephew) described him as "a philanthropist without stint, a soldier without fear, a churchman without apology, a citizen without self-interest, a leader without tyranny, a follower humble enough to follow good leaders."
 He added that "he contributed liberally of his wealth to churches, schools, and universities, including the stately Methodist church on Chapel Hill Street, and the Trinity Methodist Church in up-town Durham; Trinity College (Duke since 1934), Davidson, Wake Forest, Saint Mary's, Elon, Greensboro College.
 Additionally, Carr extended financial support for the North Carolina College for Negroes, now known as North Carolina Central University, and to the Training School for Colored People located in Augusta, Georgia."
 He was chairman of the board of trustees of what is now North Carolina Central University.